DeutscheSoft/toolkit/docs/Rendering.md

     }

-In the above example `autosize()` will measure the size of the parent of `node` and resize `node` such that it fills its parent while staying quadratic.
+In the above example `autosize()` will measure the size of the parent of `node` and resize `node` such that it fills its parent while staying square.
 When called on several nodes it will force a reflow once for each node.
 The number of reflows can be reduced to one by doing all the measurements before resizing all the nodes.